Julie Adams: Appearances

 Adams joined three other cast members from Creature from the Black Lagoon for a 50th anniversary celebration of the film at Creaturefest in November 2003.
 The festival was held at Wakulla Springs, just south of Tallahassee, Florida, where underwater scenes were filmed in 1953.

 In August 2012, she was a guest of honor at the Los Angeles Comic Book and Science Fiction Convention held at the Shrine Auditorium.
 (She attended the same convention in May 2012.)
 She also appeared at the CineCon Classic Film Festival on August 31, 2012, at the Loews Hollywood Hotel.
-She was a scheduled guest at The Hollywood Show in Chicago from September 7–9, 2012.
+She was a scheduled guest at The Hollywood Show in Chicago, September 7–9, 2012.
 An additional book signing was held at Century Books in Pasadena, California, on September 20, 2012.
-On October 13, 2012, she was back in Berwyn, Illinois for a book signing party.
+On October 13, 2012, she was back in Berwyn, Illinois, for a book signing party.

 In October 2012, the Academy of Motion Picture Arts and Sciences selected Creature from the Black Lagoon as one of 13 classic horror films to screen to honor the 100th anniversary of Universal Pictures.
 The film was shown (in 3D format) on October 16 at the Samuel Goldwyn Theater in Beverly Hills, California.
 After the screening, Adams appeared on stage for a Q&A session where she shared personal memories of her role in the film, as well as several other career projects on which she had worked.

 Personal life and death

-Adams was married to screenwriter Leonard B. Stern from 1951 to 1953.
+Adams married screenwriter Leonard B. Stern in 1951.
+Two years later Stern accepted an offer to work for Jackie Gleason, who was based in New York City.
+The relocation may have contributed to the dissolution of Stern's marriage, because Universal was then grooming Julie Adams as a major personality and she may have been reluctant to forsake her screen career and salary.
+In any event, the Sterns were divorced in 1953.

 She was then married to actor-director Ray Danton from 1954 until their divorce in 1981.
-They had two sons: Steven Danton, an assistant director, and Mitchell Danton, a film editor.
+They had two sons: Steven Danton, an assistant director; and Mitchell Danton, a film editor.

 Adams died on February 3, 2019, in Los Angeles, California, aged 92.